Ramondo Stallings

-Ramondo Antonio Stallings (born November 21, 1971) is an American former professional football defensive end who played four seasons with the Cincinnati Bengals of the National Football League (NFL).
-He was selected by the Bengals in the seventh round of the 1994 NFL draft after playing college football at San Diego State University.
+Ramondo Antonio Stallings (born November 21, 1971) is an American former professional football player who was a defensive end for four seasons with the Cincinnati Bengals of the National Football League (NFL).
+He was selected by the Bengals in the seventh round of the 1994 NFL draft after playing college football for the San Diego State Aztecs.
 He was also a member of the BC Lions and Edmonton Eskimos of the Canadian Football League (CFL), the Los Angeles Xtreme of the XFL, and the Los Angeles Avengers and Dallas Desperados of the Arena Football League (AFL).

 Early life and college

 Ramondo Antonio Stallings was born on November 21, 1971, in Winston-Salem, North Carolina.
 He played high school at Ansonia High School in Ansonia, Connecticut.
 He recorded 89 tackles his senior year, earning All-State honors.

 Stallings was a four-year letterman for the San Diego State Aztecs of San Diego State University from 1990 to 1993.
 He was a two-year starter.
 He totaled 15 solo tackles, 12 assisted tackles, and two sacks as a freshman in 1990.
 Stallings posted seven solo tackles and six assisted tackles his senior season in 1993.
 He recorded college career totals of 41 solo tackles, 44 assisted tackles and six sacks.